jaanekaraster/30-day-map-challenge-23/README.md

 ![day8 image](https://jaanekaraster.github.io/30-day-map-challenge-23/day8_africa/day8_2.png)

+This day was more of a data visualization exercise, to understand where ancient Egyptian artifacts are on display (or, more likely, in storage) around the world.

-I dug up some data on the 60+ museums which hold the highest number of ancient Egyptian artifacts.
+I dug up some data on the 60+ museums which hold the highest number of ancient Egyptian artifacts and dropped the sheet into Felt for a quick visualization.

 Top countries:
 1. UK: 302K